Bitwise-AR/Casino-Gaming/README.md

 # Casino-Gaming
-A casino number guessing fame using C++
+A casino number guessing game using C++